ibizaman/selfhostblocks/demo/homeassistant/README.md

 Public key: age1algdv9xwjre3tm7969eyremfw2ftx4h8qehmmjzksrv7f2qve9dqg8pug7
 ```

-We use the printed public key in the `admin` field in `sops.yaml` file.
+We use the printed public key in the `admin` field of the `sops.yaml` file.

 The `secrets.yaml` file must follow the format: